docs

 ---

-What a 50-plus practice billing company looks like operationally
+What a 50-plus practice book looks like operationally

-Reporting obligations.
-A billing company owner managing five practices can look at a dashboard and intuit what is happening.
-Managing fifty-plus, reports become operational.
-AR aging across the full book, collections by practice versus target, denial rate trends by specialty, payer settlement patterns — these have to be formally generated, reviewed, and acted on.
-Account managers need practice-level views they can share with clients.
-Operations leadership needs cross-book views they can use to staff queues and flag at-risk relationships.
+**Reporting.** At five practices an owner intuits the numbers.
+At fifty-plus, reporting is operational.
+AR aging across the full book, collections against target, denial trends by specialty, and payer settlement patterns have to be generated and acted on.
+Account managers need practice-level views to share with clients; leadership needs cross-book views to staff queues and flag at-risk accounts.

 ---

-The honest question at enterprise scale: is Medi the right fit?
+The honest question: is Medi the right fit at this scale?

 Most billing-company content is written to close a sale.
-This section is written to help you not make an expensive mistake.
+This is written to keep you from an expensive mistake.

-At fifty-plus practices, the software decision is no longer primarily about per-provider pricing math or which product has the cleanest denial queue UI.
-It is about whether the vendor's product, compliance posture, support model, and integration capability can hold up at the complexity level your organization actually operates.
+At fifty-plus practices the decision is no longer about per-provider math or queue UI.
+It is whether the vendor's product, compliance posture, support model, and integration capability hold up at your real complexity.
+Medi fits some organizations at this scale and not others, and it comes down to three things.

-Who your clients are.
-If your fifty-plus practice book is primarily independent physician practices — primary care, specialty groups, behavioral health, smaller orthopedics practices — Medi is designed for that operating context.
-The billing company is the workspace, each practice is a scoped tenant, cross-practice work queues work the way your team is organized.
-If your book includes large health systems, academic medical centers, or hospital outpatient departments with complex inpatient and outpatient billing needs, those clients may need capabilities — clinical documentation improvement, patient access automation, DRG validation — that Medi does not include and is not designed to include.
+**Who your clients are.** If the book is primarily independent physician practices, specialty groups, and behavioral health, Medi is built for that context.
+If it includes large health systems, academic medical centers, or hospital outpatient departments, those clients may need clinical documentation improvement, patient-access automation, or DRG validation that Medi does not include and is not designed to.

-What your integration requirements are.
-Medi is a billing-company operating layer.
-It does not currently publish a public API, and does not support custom EHR integrations, HL7 feeds, or proprietary clearinghouse connections outside of the Stedi network.
-For a billing company that has grown through acquisition and arrived with four different EHR stacks, two legacy clearinghouse relationships, and a custom-built data warehouse, Medi's integration surface may be too limited.
-Enterprise platforms like Waystar and athenaIDX are designed with enterprise integration depth in mind.
-Medi is not.
+**What your integration requirements are.** Medi is a billing-company operating layer.
+It does not publish a public API and does not support custom EHR integrations, HL7 feeds, or clearinghouse connections outside the Stedi network.
+If you have grown through acquisition into four EHR stacks, two legacy clearinghouses, and a custom data warehouse, Medi's integration surface may be too narrow.

-What your compliance posture is.
-Medi is HIPAA-compliant and executes BAAs before any PHI workflow goes live.
-What Medi does not yet have: SOC 2 Type II certification, HITRUST certification, or published enterprise SLAs with contractual uptime commitments.
-For a smaller billing company, those may not be procurement blockers.
-For an organization whose largest clients are sophisticated health systems with procurement departments and vendor security questionnaires, the absence of SOC 2 Type II may be a disqualifying gap.
-That is not a criticism — it is a structural reality about where Medi is in its maturity cycle.
+**What your compliance posture is.** Medi is HIPAA-compliant and executes a BAA before any PHI workflow goes live.
+It does not yet hold SOC 2 Type II, HITRUST, or published contractual uptime SLAs.
+For a smaller shop those may not block procurement; for an organization whose largest clients run formal vendor security questionnaires, the SOC 2 Type II gap can be disqualifying.

-If any of those three points describes your situation, read the next two sections carefully.
+If any of those describe you, read the next two sections carefully.

 ---